josephmanghan/gem-factory/gems/user-research/internal/core/instructions/party-mode.instructions.md

 ## Final Verdicts

-Each user provides a final **1-sentence verdict** on overall user testing feedback.
+Each user provides a final **1-sentence verdict** on overall user research feedback.